 If you still have money left over after doing everything above, put it into low-cost index funds.
-You can do that through the Betterment account you opened in Step 2 above.
+You can do that through the Ally Invest you opened in Step 2 above.

 Most young people’s notion of a landlord is that of a stodgy middle-aged man or woman banging on the door every month to collect rent.
 Cross that out of your mind.
 I became a landlord in my 20s, and you can too.
 Oh, and I don’t spend any time banging on my tenants’ door every month to collect rent; I chose great tenants who pay me every month electronically, saving me time and gas!
 If you put systems in place in your landlording business, it can be a breeze.

 🏘 How 20-Something Me Bought a Fourplex in L.A.
 With Only $15k Out of Pocket

 💼 25.
 Start a business.